Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 A woman stretching her upper body

-It’s more important to stretch before than after a workout, but I generally recommend that people do both.
+It’s better to stretch before than after a workout, but I generally recommend that people do both.

-What I would not recommend is static stretching while your muscles are cold, as this could cause micro-tears that get worse during training [2].
+What I wouldn't recommend is static stretching while your muscles are cold, as research from Harvard suggests that this could cause micro-tears that get worse during training [2].

 “But when studies have compared rates of injury or muscle soreness in people who stretch before exercise and those who don't, they have found little benefit to stretching.
 In fact, stretching a cold, tight muscle could lead to injury.”